GuillermoLH/ElevatorGP/README.md

-Elevator Simulator for Global P Technical Scenario.
+Elevator Simulator for Global Payments Technical Scenario.
 Project created in C# for Windows Forms in Visual Studio 2022.
 Automated Testing with MSTest.

+Written by Guillermo Lazcano H.